Outsourcing Help Company Thrive In Times Of Recession

-It’s the greatest concern of 2023: the next recession.
+The next recession is the greatest concern of 2023.
 Employers and professionals are both nervous about what it could mean for business.
 The former are concerned that they may no longer break even, so they begin to downsize rapidly, which can leave them without crucial talent.
 The latter are understandably worried about the future of their careers, not just within their companies, but within their industries as a whole.

 In the last few months, technology companies have seen significant layoffs: in 2022, tech layoffs reached 97,000, a rate that’s 649% higher than the previous year.